Varieties covered by affine spaces, uniformly rational varieties and their cones: Introduction

 \section{Introduction}

 We work over algebraically closed field $\kk$ of characteristic zero.
-All the varieties in this paper are algebraic varieties defined over $\kk$; $\PP^n$ and $\A^n$ stand for the projective resp. affine $n$-space over $\kk$; $\GG_{\mathrm m}$ and $\GG_{\mathrm a}$ stand for the one-dimensional algebraic torus and the one-dimensional unipotent algebraic group over $\kk$, respectively. ``Ellipticity'' below means ``Gromov's ellipticity''.
+All the varieties in this paper are algebraic varieties defined over $\kk$; $\PP^n$ and $\A^n$ stand for the projective resp. affine $n$-space over $\kk$; $\GG_{\mathrm m}$ and $\GG_{\mathrm a}$ stand for the one-dimensional algebraic torus and the one-dimensional unipotent algebraic group over $\kk$, respectively.
+All the notions, such as a neighborhood, a spray, etc. are considered in the algebraic category unless otherwise noted. ``Ellipticity'' below means ``Gromov's algebraic ellipticity''.